smurfix/flask-script/docs/index.rst

     manager = Manager(app)

-    from flask.ext.database import manager as database_manager
+    from flask_database import manager as database_manager
     manager.add_command("database", database_manager)

 The commands will then be available::